GrantQuick/RE-HESA/README.md

 ## Known Issues
 The script does not currently handle:
 * Invalid data - some cursory checks on the data is performed by the script, but not all of HESAs requirements have be  en implemented.
 It is assumed that manual validation of the data returned by the RE queries will be necessary in all cases.

+## Bonus script
+Also now included is a script for refactoring the HESA XML cohort files into Excel documents for easy analysis and import into Excel.
+The xml source file and xlsx output destination file can be set in the config.json file using:
+* cohortFileForXmlRefactor - set this to the full file path for the downloaded cohort file
+* destinationForRefactoredCohortFile - set this to the full file path of the xlsx file you wish to create

 ## Authors
 * **Grant Quick** - *Initial work* - [GrantQuick](https://github.com/GrantQuick)